sercanov/react-strapmenu/README.md

 ```javascript
 npm install react-strapmenu --save
 ```
-then, in your entry point - where the routes are defined - you'll need to expose which routes you want to include in menu. like dis ;
+then, in your entry point - where routes are defined - expose which routes you want to include in menu. like dis ;

 **Index.js**